How to Create a Global Ecommerce Order Fulfillment Strategy That Works for You

 1. Direct Fulfillment

 Also known as in-house fulfillment, direct fulfillment is a strategy in which the business fills orders itself.
-This strategy is generally the starting point for smaller and at-home businesses, though it also works for massive corporations that have the funds to run their own warehouse operations.
-Direct fulfillment looks different for business of different sizes.
+This strategy is generally the starting point for smaller and at-home companies, though it also works for massive corporations with the funds to run their warehouse operations.
+Direct fulfillment looks different depending on the size of a business.
+You could be fulfilling orders from your garage or using a fulfillment center to ship out hundreds of orders a day.
 Here are some of the pros and cons:

 Pros for Direct Fulfillment:

-- You retain total control over order fulfillment operations.
+- You retain total control and have complete visibility over order fulfillment operations.

 - You can add personal touches to your orders.